ucan-wg/invocation/README.md

 Thanks to [Christine Lemmer-Webber](https://github.com/cwebber) for the many conversations about capability systems and the programming models that they enable.

 Thanks to [Rod Vagg](https://github.com/rvagg/) for the clarifications on IPLD Schema implicits and the general IPLD worldview.

-FIXME

-FIXME invoke an underlying ability from a specific ucan?